 - An overview of the ongoing struggle for fairness and equity in housing

-When selecting a training program, it’s important to ensure that the bias training curriculum satisfies your state’s requirements (if any).
+When selecting a training program, it’s important to verify that the bias training curriculum satisfies your state’s specific coursework requirements (if any).

 As the housing and lending industry continues to grapple with issues of bias and discrimination, a thorough grounding in fair housing requirements is more important than ever for appraisal professionals.
 McKissock Learning is dedicated to helping real estate appraisers get the qualifying and continuing education necessary to meet state requirements and gain valuable information and insight into the profession.

 Remember, the best way to avoid appraisal bias is to embody the three operative words that define an appraiser—independence, impartiality, and objectivity.
-Even if your state does not yet mandate appraisal bias training, national requirements from TAF are coming soon, and you can take proactive steps toward fair valuations by signing up for McKissock’s anti-bias course now.
+Even if your continuing education renewal deadline is still a year or more away, you can take proactive steps toward fair valuations by signing up for McKissock’s VB-FH course now.